Consensys/doc.goquorum/docs/Concepts/Privacy/ContractExtension.md

 !!! note

-    [Mandatory recipients](PrivacyEnhancements.md#mandatory-party-protection) are defined at contract creation time and can't be amended or extended.
-    However, such contracts can be extended to other nodes in the network.
+    [Mandatory recipients](PrivacyEnhancements.md#mandatory-party-protection) are defined at contract creation time and can't be updated.
+However, contracts containing mandatory recipients can be extended to other nodes in the network.

-## With enhanced network permissioning
+## Enhanced network permissioning

 If the network is running with [enhanced network permissioning](../PermissionsOverview.md#enhanced-network-permissioning), only a network or organization administrator can initiate or accept a contract extension.